collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Because pull performs a merge on the retrieved changes, you should ensure that your local work is committed before running the pull command.
 If you run into a merge conflict you cannot resolve, or if you decide to quit the merge, you can use git merge --abort to take the branch back to where it was in before you pulled

 https://help.github.com/articles/pushing-to-a-remote
-Use git push to push commits made on your local branch to a remote repository.
-To add a new remote, use the git remote add command on the terminal, in the directory your repository is stored at.
-The git remote add command takes two arguments:
-A remote name, for example, origin
-A remote URL, for example, https://github.com/user/repo.git
-<REMOTENAME> or URL

 $ git push  <REMOTENAME> <BRANCHNAME>
 $ git push origin master
 $ git push  <REMOTENAME> <LOCALBRANCHNAME>:<REMOTEBRANCHNAME>